aquasecurity/kube-hunter/README.md

 You can run kube-hunter directly on a machine in the cluster, and select the option to probe all the local network interfaces.

 You can also run kube-hunter in a pod within the cluster.
-This gives an indication of how exposed your cluster would be in the event that one of your application pods is compromised (through a software vulnerability, for example).
+This indicates how exposed your cluster would be if one of your application pods is compromised (through a software vulnerability, for example).

 ### Scanning options